hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ---

-### Key Business Recommendations
+## Key Business Recommendations

-1. **Prioritize demand stimulation over pricing changes.**
+1. Prioritize demand stimulation over pricing changes.
-   *(Derived from Revenue Driver Analysis)*
-   Revenue volatility is primarily driven by order volume fluctuations rather than AOV, suggesting that acquisition and activation initiatives should be prioritized over price optimization efforts.
+   Revenue volatility is primarily driven by order volume rather than average order value, suggesting acquisition and activation initiatives should be prioritized over pricing adjustments.

-2. **Invest in retention for high-value customer segments.**
+2. Invest in retention for high-value customer segments.
-   *(Derived from Customer Segmentation & LTV Analysis)*
-   A small number of customer segments contribute disproportionately to total revenue, indicating that targeted retention strategies are likely to generate higher ROI than broad acquisition campaigns.
+   A small number of customer segments contribute disproportionately to total revenue, indicating higher ROI from targeted retention than from broad acquisition efforts.

-3. **Address returns through targeted operational reviews.**
+3. Address returns through targeted operational reviews.
-   *(Derived from Returns & Operational Risk Analysis)*
-   Returns are concentrated among a limited set of products, pointing to potential quality, fulfillment, or expectation-setting issues that should be addressed selectively rather than through system-wide changes.
+   Returns are concentrated among a limited set of products, pointing to quality, fulfillment, or expectation-setting issues that should be addressed selectively.

-4. **Re-evaluate recent acquisition quality.**
+4. Re-evaluate recent acquisition quality.
-   *(Derived from Cohort Retention Analysis)*
-   Newer customer cohorts exhibit faster churn, suggesting that recent acquisition sources may be attracting lower-intent customers and should be re-assessed with a focus on long-term value rather than short-term volume.
+   Newer customer cohorts exhibit faster churn, suggesting recent acquisition sources may be attracting lower-intent customers and should be assessed on long-term value.

 ---

 ## Next Steps

 - Extend analyses with margin and profitability views
 - Integrate analytical outputs into BI dashboards
-- Apply the same framework to forecasting and scenario modeling
+- Apply the same framework to forecasting and scenario-based modeling